craiglemon/netbox-plugin-template/README.md

-# Dev Container Template
+# NEtBox Plugin Dev Container Template

-This repository provides a simple template for setting up a NetBox development container using [Visual Studio Code Remote - Containers]
-It allows you to define a consistent development environment using Docker, making it easier to onboard new developers and maintain reproducibility across machines.
+This repository provides a simple template for setting up a NetBox plugin development container using [Visual Studio Code Remote - Containers], also delivering a basic Netbox plugin that is correctly configured within the Dev Container.
+It allows you to define a consistent development environment using Docker, that is ready to go allowing focus to be put on the plugin development rather than the environment setup.

 ## 📦 Features

 - Pre-configured development environment using Docker
 - Supports VS Code Remote Containers
-- Easy to customize for different languages or frameworks
-- Includes basic tooling (e.g., Git, curl, language runtimes)
+- A working instance of NetBox using the netboxcommunity/netbox:latest base image
+-

 ## 🚀 Getting Started